laasti/symfony-translation-provider/README.md

 ## History

-See CHANGELOG.md for more information.
+See Github's releases, or tags

 ## Credits